Prevent peak load spikes using constraint attribute rules

 If you lower the Peak Load (kW) value by more than 50, the error does not occur.

-For the purpose of this lesson, you won't keep the edits made to Peak Load (kW).
+For the purpose of this tutorial, you won't keep the edits made to Peak Load (kW).

-12. Close the Electric Network Editor map and save the project.
+- Close the Electric Network Editor map.
+Save the project.

 You've authored a constraint attribute rule using the Arcade global $originalFeature to detect large changes made to the peakload attribute.